Gradescope Instructor Guide

 Tips

-• It’s easiest for you and your student to access Gradescope through the link that will be added to your Canvas course.
-But you can set up an account to log in to gradescope.ca/login, once you’ve been set up with a Gradescope course.
+• We recommend that you and your students access Gradescope through the link in your Canvas course.
+But once you have set up your Gradescope course, you can also create an account to log in to Gradescope directly.

 How do I use Gradescope?

-To get started with Gradescope, you will request a course and make Gradescope visible for students in your Canvas course, then set up a collection of what you want to grade, and get to work on grading.
+To get started with Gradescope, you will request a course and make Gradescope visible for students in your Canvas course.
+You can then set up a collection of what you would like to grade and begin grading.

-Click any bar below for instructions and tips for using Gradescope.
+Click any accordion bar below for instructions and tips for using Gradescope.

 Expand All